Renesas-SST/rz-utils/universal-scripts/host/tools/uload_bootloader/README.md

 This section describes the ULoad-bootloader flow for programming the bootloader from the U-Boot console.
 It supports xSPI flashing and is intended for cases where the device can boot to U-Boot and program flash using images stored on the removable media.

+> **IMPORTANT:** All steps in this README must be followed in order.
+The script performs pre-checks to verify files exist on the SD card before erasing the SPI flash.
+If any required files are missing, the script will abort safely without erasing the flash.

 ## Outline of the folder

 ```